 Hose the driveway from the center toward the edges.
 Sprinkle the wet driveway with detergent and use a brush to scrub the surface clean.
 Hose off the soapy water and let it dry.

-If your driveway has moldy or stained areas, clean it using a mixture of ¼ cup bleach and 16 cups of water.
+If your driveway has moldy or stained areas, clean those areas using a mixture of ¼ cup bleach and 16 cups of water.

 Once your driveway is completely dry, it’s time to fill in those cracks.
 Driveways are typically made of two materials, concrete and asphalt.
-Each requires different treatment.
+Each driveway type requires different treatment to fill cracks.

 Concrete